FAQs

 How does at-home ketamine treatment work?

-After an initial consultation and approval from a healthcare provider, patients receive ketamine in a prescribed form (usually oral troches or RDTs) to be taken at recommended intervals in the comfort of the patient’s home.
+After an initial consultation and approval from a healthcare provider, patients receive ketamine in a prescribed form (usually oral troches or RDTs, we do also offer sublingual suspension) to be taken at recommended intervals in the comfort of the patient’s home.

 -